inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

     -   s1_prf: create machine-learning model to predict WRB soil classes in plots where this information is lacking?
 -   Check Russian plots in “so” survey: some of them actually belong to “s1”.
 Move accordingly.
 -   ~~Germany: harmonisation partner code across different survey forms?~~ (Note: completed in scripts after automatically asserting that plot codes are unique across Germany - all German partner codes are now 98)
--   Replace impossible data (e.g. bulk density above 2650 kg m-3) by NA
+-   ~~Replace impossible data (e.g. bulk density above 2650 kg m-3) by NA~~
+-   ~~Regarding implausible values of "organic_layer_weight":~~
+    -   ~~Are Slovakian organic_layer_weight values for code_plot 211 and 212 reported in the wrong units?~~
+        -  ~~Other Slovakian plots: organic layer weights give a bulk density of 13.74 - 170 kg m-3 (95 % quantile)~~
+        -  ~~Plot 211: organic layer weights give a bulk density of 7056.38 - 47071.00 kg m-3 (95 % quantile), i.e. a factor 280 higher~~
+        -  ~~Plot 212: organic layer weights give a bulk density of 19212.08 - 88668.75 kg m-3 (95 % quantile), i.e. a factor 455 higher~~
+        -  ~~Conclusion there are two options: (i) either the data are wrongly reported in tonnes per ha (factor 100 higher); of (ii) the data are wrongly reported in g per m2 (factor 1000 higher).
+Assumption: they were reported in g per m2.~~
+    -   ~~Values of organic_layer_weight for which the derived bulk density is higher than 1400 kg m-3 (density of organic matter) are impossible and replaced by NA.~~
--   LOQ: harmonise and list assumptions
+-   ~~LOQ: harmonise and list assumptions~~
 -   (Ring tests: no need to exclude any data on the basis of bad ring tests at this stage)
 -   Gap-filling forest types and WRB LI and humus + confirmation by national experts
 -   Remove incomplete unique profiles (e.g. profiles with only one forest floor layer)?
 Or do we keep it for plot-level integration (at least in “som” forms, i.e. with fixed depths)?